pyronear/pyro-vision/references/classification/README.md

 ### Wildfire

-This dataset is private for now, for now only Pyronear members can access it
+This dataset is private, for now only Pyronear members can access it

 ```
 python train.py WildFireLght/ --model rexnet1_0x --lr 1e-3 -b 16 --epochs 20 --opt radam --sched onecycle --device 0